Nawras-Ahamed/VSD_Squadron_mini_Research/README.md

 The base integer instruction set, also known as the "RV32I" or "RV64I" instruction set, depending on the address space size, provides the core functionality required for general-purpose computing.
 It includes instructions for arithmetic, logical and control,memory access and manipulation <br>

-The instruction format of an operation in binary is known as its instruction format.
+The instruction Encoding of an operation in binary is known as its instruction format.
 RISC-V employs six core instruction formats, each encoded in a fixed-length 32-bit format for streamlined decoding and execution.
 These formats fall into six types:

 R-type: For register-to-register operations like arithmetic and logical operations, utilizing three register operands. <br>
 I-type: For short immediate operations involving arithmetic and logical operations with a 12-bit immediate value, employing two register operands. <br>